 Tri-Luma Side Effects

-Note: This document contains side effect information about fluocinolone / hydroquinone / tretinoin topical.
-Some of the dosage forms listed on this page may not apply to the brand name Tri-Luma.
+Note: This page contains side effects data for the generic drug fluocinolone / hydroquinone / tretinoin topical.
+It is possible that some of the dosage forms included below may not apply to the brand name Tri-Luma.

 For the Consumer